Passive and active investing can exist in retirement harmony

 I still use ETFs to drill down on certain sectors where I really don’t know the secondary and tertiary players: cloud stocks, for example, or biotech.
 And lately, I have started to retrench and invest in the Vanguard asset allocation ETFs in preparation for when I go ga-ga in old age.
 The ultimate danger is to become a Destroy It Yourself investor and I figure the Vanguard asset allocation ETFs will protect me and my wife from that in old age.

 Jon, you might already know I’m a hybrid investor.
-That means I invest in many individual dividend paying stocks for income AND I use a few low-cost U.S. ETFs (like VYM) for extra diversification.
+That means I invest in many individual dividend paying stocks for income AND I use a few low-cost U.S. ETFs for extra diversification.
 With all the chatter that dividends do, do not matter and beyond – what are your thoughts given your experiences and what you currently invest in?

 In fact, here is one of my recent dividend income updates – highlighting my progression over time thanks to sticking with a plan I believe in.

 I use a quite similar hybrid strategy, even though I have a few years on you.